FARH4D/timesheetPortal/README.md

 # timesheetPortal
-A timesheet portal website made using Bootstrap and SQL
+A timesheet portal website made using Bootstrap, SQL, PHP and Javascript.